Component List for building definition elements

 - altitude [float, unit = "°", default = 0, min = -90, max = 90]: Angle formed between the z-axis of the building and the y-axis of the surface.

-- construction [component, default = "not_defined", component type = Construction]: Reference to the "Construction" component that defines its composition.
+- construction [component, default = "not_defined", component type = Construction]: Reference to the "Construction" component that defines its composition, not used for "VIRTUAL" surface_type.

 The following figures show the surface coordinate system versus the building coordinate system for rectangular or polygonal surfaces.